Aghawafaabbass/Saskatoon-Cryospheric-Road-ML/README.md

 ## 🔍 Overview

-Urban sub-arctic environments — such as **Saskatoon, Saskatchewan, Canada** — present extraordinary challenges to autonomous vehicle perception systems.
-Cryospheric road surface pathologies including **black ice**, **compacted snow**, **slush formation**, and **wet frost** are responsible for a significant proportion of winter traffic accidents, while simultaneously degrading standard camera-based detection pipelines.
+Winter road surfaces present one of the most persistent challenges in autonomous vehicle perception.
+Conditions such as **fog**, **snow**, and **low-visibility environments** transition rapidly and are routinely missed by standard camera-based detection pipelines — precisely when safety is most critical.

-The **Saskatoon Cryospheric Road Safety System (SCRSS)** addresses this challenge through a novel architecture that fuses:
+The **Saskatoon Cryospheric Road Safety System (SCRSS)** is a fully deployed AI application that addresses this through:

-- 🎯 **YOLOv8-based object detection** for real-time road surface hazard localisation
+- 🎯 **YOLOv8-based real-time object detection** with configurable AI sensitivity (0.1–1.0 confidence threshold)
-- 🧠 **Spatio-Temporal Transformer Feature Fusion** — Spatial Attention Unit (SAU) + Temporal Context Aggregator (TCA)
+- 🛡️ **Intelligent label filtering** — raw detections are mapped to human-readable safety categories (e.g., `sand` → `Low Visibility (Fog/Salt)`, `snow` → `Snowy Conditions`)
-- 🗺️ **Folium-based geospatial incident mapping** for municipal traffic management
+- 🗺️ **Folium-based interactive geospatial incident map** for location-aware hazard visualisation
-- 📄 **Downloadable safety report generation** for stakeholder decision support
+- 📄 **Downloadable safety analysis reports** with timestamped hazard logs for municipal and operational use
+- 🖥️ **Streamlit-powered web interface** — no installation required, runs entirely in the browser

-The system is trained on the **DAWN** benchmark dataset augmented with synthetic sub-arctic imagery and deployed as a fully interactive **Streamlit web application**.
+The system uses a custom-trained YOLOv8 model (`best.pt`) trained on the **DAWN (Detection in Adverse Weather Nature)** benchmark dataset and deployed on **Streamlit Cloud**.

 ---